avithetechy/Pdf-Holmes/README.md

                            huggingface_api = your hugginface api(no need to enclose within quotes)
 3. need--> ram >= 16gb gpu>= 4gb

-Use Pinecone or FAISS vectorstore according to system capabilities
+Use Pinecone(cloud) or FAISS(local) vectorstore according to system capabilities